 I LOVE that!
-Who doesn’t love that?!
+I mean… who doesn’t love that?!

-It’s refreshing — and motivating — to think that they just might be onto something here.
+It’s refreshing (and motivating) to think that they just might be onto something here.

-- Increasing mental attitude and sharpness
+- Dogs increase your mental attitude and sharpness.

-- Lowering the risk of heart disease
+- Dogs lower your risk of heart disease.

 However, this is the first time that the benefits of walking a dog have officially been proven.